TheMelodyOfCode/Rick-and-Morty-Cards/README.md

 # Rick-and-Morty-Cards
 **REACT -- Node.js &amp; MySQL - Project**

-I'm still new to REACT and therefore I'm using class components.
-This is a basic beginner project to learn more about REACT.
+**master branch - class compontents**

+The project on the master branch, was made with class components and  has been finished now and is fully functional.

+**functionalComponents branch**
+There is a second branch functionalComponents where I convert the project in functional component and work with hooks.

-The main focus about, what to understand and learn form this project was the following:
+The main focus about, what to understand and learn form the master branch project was the following:

-React Components, how they render, how they rerender and the basic composition patterns one needs for REACT.
+React Components and their lifecycle, how they render, how they rerender and the basic composition patterns one needs for REACT.

 Setting up a webserver and routing system with Node.js in order to create and implement a database in React and fetch data from that db, instead of fetching data from a simple url.